0xMaxyz/Metapersona/README.md

 ### Test
 Since we used openssl to generate random numbers in the test file (and deploy script), you have to use --ffi switch to allow commands to run.
-The test script uses some environment variables, you could set them using the .env.example file (the instructions are below).
+The test script uses some environment variables, you could set them using the .env.example file (the instructions are [here](https://github.com/MetaPersona/Metapersona#set-environment-variables)).
 ```shell
 $ forge test --ffi
 ```